 Leasing is the other option to get behind the wheel of a new car.
 But this is a long-term car rental mainly aimed at businesses, so you’ll take ownership.

 Mileage and damage costs will apply, and can be higher than for a PCP deal.
 And you may also need to take out gap insurance to avoid paying out if your insurer values the car for less than the lease company in the event of theft or an accident.

 As a private owner, it doesn’t often make sense for smaller, lower value cars.
 The total cost is closer to buying the vehicle.
-But it can be a reasonable option if you really want to drive a more expensive premium model which will hold its’ value.
+But it can be a reasonable option if you really want to drive a more expensive premium model that will hold its value.